-In several ways, Bi Luo Chun or Green Snail Spring embodies much of what is wonderful about the spring tea harvest in China.
-Perhaps no spring green tea cups to the wonderful flavors of the spring harvest as this one.
-Ours is a first-grade leaf harvested in the first pluck of the season before the Qing Ming holiday in early April.
-Timing of the harvest is critical as prized bud sets must be plucked at just the right time.
-The plucked leaves are small and delicate, as a result handling and processing can be very challenging.
-Lot was made in early April 2019.
+In a number of ways, Bi Luo Chun - Green Snail Spring - embodies much of what is wonderful about the spring tea harvest.
+Perhaps no green tea cups to the rich flavors of the season as this one.
+Ours is a first-grade leaf harvested in a pluck in the first week of April before the Qing Ming holiday.
+Timing is critical as these prized bud sets must be plucked at just the right time and then processed by entirely by hand.
+The plucked leaves are small and delicate, as a result processing can be very challenging.
+Our lot was made in April 2020.
 Lot #1.

-A period of constant rain followed by warmer weather in southeastern China brought a wide selection of early-pick greens into the marketplace.
-In a period of days, there was a number of whiter side or predominately budset BLCs offered.
-The lot we selected is a blend of the two styles and offers what we think makes this tea special.
+The weather in southeastern China this spring was nearly perfect for early teas resulting in a wide selection of greens into the tea market.
+For this year's lot, we selected one more to the green side as it offers a wonderful sweetness.
 The leaves are small, elegant in classic spiral shapes.
-The lot offers a balanced mix of light-green leaf and soft-white bud.
-Aroma is well-balanced.
-In tasting, it was clear this lot held that precious moment of spring when it is plucked and processed, cupping to a rich, vegetal almost broth-like.
+The lot offers a nice mix of light-green leaf and soft-white bud.
+Aroma is well-balanced and fresh.
+In tasting, we found this lot held a special flavor that captures the fresh notes of early spring.
+Once plucked and processed, these leaves cup to a rich, vegetal almost broth-like.
 It is one of the true "vegetal" tasting Chinese greens.
 It steeps to a cloudy cup color, yet its liquor taste is clean.
-Harvested in April 2019.
-Lot #1-9.
+Harvested in April 2020.
+Lot #2.

 The leaves are tender and complex offering a range of flavors from asparagus to hints of chestnut.
-We notice a peach flavor.
+We notice a peach flavor as well.
 The liquor is soft, silky.
-Taste is thirst quenching and clean.